 A GCB internal scholarship in the value of at least $600, available to active members with a minimum of two years’ service who have been accepted for admission into first-year studies at Memorial University’s School of Music.
 This award has been provided by the Roberts Family in memory of long-time Gower band supporter and benefactor Gladys L. Roberts.

-A GCB development fund to support scholarships, seminars and workshops, master classes, special tuition and community outreach initiatives, established through the support of Trudy A. Green in loving memory of her husband, Jack Green.
+A GCB development fund to support scholarships, seminars and workshops, master classes, special tuition and community outreach initiatives, originally established through the support of Trudy A. Green in loving memory of her husband, Jack Green.
+This fund provides prize money for arrangements in the GCB Terra Nova Program.

 Awarded at the discretion of the GCB Awards Committee to a member who has made an outstanding contribution to the GCB in terms of personal development, spirit, commitment to community service, and leadership.
 Valued at $500, this award has been provided through a trust fund established by the family of long-time supporter and benefactor Mrs. Ina V. Winsor.